spectrocloud/librarium/docs/docs-content/vertex/system-management/registry-override.md

 1. Open a terminal session.

-2. Configure kubectl to use the kubeconfig file for the PCG cluster.
-Refer to the [Access Cluster with CLI](../../cluster-management/palette-webctl.md) for guidance on configuring kubectl.
+2. Configure kubectl to use the kubeconfig file for the VerteX cluster.
+Refer to the [Access Cluster with CLI](../../clusters/cluster-management/palette-webctl.md) for guidance on configuring kubectl.

 3. Create an empty YAML file with the name **registry-secret.yaml**.
 Use the following command to create the file.